aj07/velvet-hook/README.md

 ### Infrastructure / SDKs / Developer Tooling

-Our project leverages the infrastructure provided by Uniswap V4 to build a sophisticated prediction market.
+Our project leverages the infrastructure provided by V4 to build a sophisticated prediction market.
 The use of custom hooks and the `PoolManager` enables developers to create and manage prediction markets with custom behaviors and pricing algorithms.

 #### Implementation Details